groupvine/gv-doc/membership/importing.md

 Every account (and every sub-group) must have at least one Admin member.
-When an account (or sub-group) is first created, the user that created the account (or sub-group) is initially added as an opted-in Administrator member.
+When an account (or sub-group) is first created, the user that created it is initially added as an opted-in Administrator member.

-In order to demote this member to an Editor or regular Member role, a different member first needs to be promoted to Administrator, and then that Administrator (or some other Administrator) can then demote the original Administrator.
-For example, this means that if an Administrator tries to demote him/herself in a modify or overwrite import, that attempt is ignored.
+In order to demote this member to an Editor or regular Member role, a different member first needs to be promoted to Administrator, and then that other Administrator can then demote the original Administrator.
+For example, this means that if an Administrator tries to demote him/herself in a modify or overwrite import, that attempt is ignored (to avoid the risk of an Administrator accidentally locking him/herself out of Admininstrator privileges).

 Note that the user that initially creates an account is also stored as the account "owner," but this is for informational purposes only and